This is an independent

 strong hands

-pandemic, cannot repay the loan.
-With sale in a foreclosure auction looming, City
+in two years), and says it cannot repay the loan.
+With a foreclosure auction looming,

 Current status